lukelavin/cluebase-prefect/notes.md

 - Let mongo catch duplicates by making this compound id the `_id` field.

+# Plan scraping
+ - implement local
+# Plan load
+ - implement local
+# Automate data processes with Prefect, S3, and Atlas
+ - explain prefect and why I chose it
+ - explain how to build flows in prefect
+ - explain what I changed to fit local data process into cloud based prefect flows

 # Automation steps

 simplify workflow so it's broken down into steps that are simple function calls